Tips for Choosing the Right Photo for a Loved One’s Obituary

 If your loved one loved spending time with family, you might be tempted to use a group photo as part of their obituary.
 This is a nice thought, but it’s not the approach you should take to picking out a photo.
 You want to choose a photo that features them and only them in it.
 Otherwise, you could end up confusing those who read your loved one’s obituary.
 They won’t know which person in the photo is your loved one.

-Oliverie Funeral Homeunderstands that it’s not easy throwing together an obituary for a loved one when you’re grieving their loss.
+Oliverie Funeral Home understands that it’s not easy throwing together an obituary for a loved one when you’re grieving their loss.
 It’s why we work to help families write obituaries.
 We also help them when it comes to choosing the right photo, as long as they have some good options to share with us.
 Call on us the next time you and your family need to make Manchester, NJ funeral arrangements to see what we’re all about.
-Reach out to us at (732) 657-4900 or come and sit down with us at 2925 Ridgeway Rd, Manchester, NJ 08759 to get started.